FiV0/cl-navigate-sc/README.md

 # cl-navigate-sc
-A library for extracting source-code information from Common Lisp files.
+A library for extracting source code information from Common Lisp projects.

+Work in progress.

+## License

+MIT Licence